nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  - Each applicant is uniquely identified by their name.
 In the event you wish to add 2 applicant records with the same name, please ensure that both their phone numbers and email addresses are different.
  - The interview date has to be in DD/MM/YYYY format.
+ - If you provide 2 interview dates, although optional, the later date will be recorded.
  - Once you add an applicant the status would be automatically set as received, if you wish to change it, refer to the feature
  [setting of application status](#349-set-application-status-setas) below.